Deploy a Spring Boot application JAR file with Nginx reverse proxy

 Prepare the Virtual Private Server

-We will deploy the application on a server; you can go to the next step if you already have one.
+We will deploy the application on a server; if you already have one, you can proceed to the next step.

 Once you get the server, you will need to configure it so that it can make a web application accessible to the Internet.
 I wrote a post on a minimal configuration you need to do to host a Web application here.